 Calculate Dispatch Quantity for Uninstructed Imbalance Calculation

-A time weighted MW value for the Generator Unit for each Imbalance Settlement Period shall be set to be equal to double the calculated area per Imbalance Settlement Period between the piecewise linear Uninstructed Imbalance Instruction Profile for the Generator Unit and 0 MW.
+A time weighted MWh value for the Generator Unit for each Imbalance Settlement Period shall be set to be equal to the calculated time-weighted area per Imbalance Settlement Period between the piecewise linear Uninstructed Imbalance Instruction Profile for the Generator Unit and 0 MW.
 Areas calculated between the piecewise linear Uninstructed Imbalance Instruction Profile with negative MW values are negative.

-The Dispatch Quantity (QDuγ) for Pumped Storage Units in Pumping Mode shall be calculated as set to Metered Quantity (QMuγ), and the Dispatch Quantity (QDuγ) for Battery Storage Units in Charging Mode shall be calculated as set to Metered Quantity (QMuγ).
+The Dispatch Quantity (QDuγ) for Pumped Storage Units in Pumping Mode and Battery Storage Units in Charging Mode shall be calculated as set out in Paragraph 39.

 Appendix B: